 In this article, we’ll do a CDN comparison of some of the top providers.
 Specifically, we’ll compare streaming solutions offered through CloudFront, Azure, Edgecast, and Akamai.
 We’ll also discuss the factors that differentiate these CDNs, including size, focus, geography, cost, security, and support.
-Finally, we will share with you the best way to get access to a powerful CDN in order to improve your video delivery.
+Finally, we’ll share with you the best way to get access to a powerful CDN in order to improve your video delivery.

 Why use a CDN (Content Delivery Network)?